samsuh/2026-journal/README.md

 - maybe sell cameras and upgrade to one nicer one

 ## 5/13/26 - Wednesday
-- Set up cycle computer
+- DONE ~~Set up cycle computer~~
-  - pretty good.
+  - pretty good. cycle comp not compatible with my x4 camera. only x4 air and newer.
 - DONE ~~Go for an indoor cycling ride. maybe do ftp. see how ear feels~~ ear feels fine
 - DONE ~~Call about hawaii flights.~~ They are not very helpful. customer service was lacking, but i figured it out on my own without their help.
   - booked a night at the hyatt downtown for the extra night.
 Should be good.